z4kn4fein/trybot/README.md

     ```c#
     class CustomBot<TResult> : Bot<TResult>
     {
-        internal CustomBot(Bot<TResult> innerBot) // the inner bot is the next bot in the cain
+        internal CustomBot(Bot<TResult> innerBot) // the inner bot is the next bot in the chain
             : base(innerBot)
         { }